Written Certification Examinations for the Canadian Sonographer

 All exam questions are in multiple-choice format, and many will be based upon images.
 Candidates have the opportunity to move through the exam at their own pace (subject to the overall time limit), to answer questions, to skip questions, to flag questions for later review, and to change their responses until they exit the exam.
 The use of textbooks, notes, other resource materials or candidate provided calculators will not be allowed.
 Candidates will not have access to the Internet while they are writing the exam.

-Sonography Canada offers its Core and Generalist (Ob/Gyn, Abdomen/MSK/Superficial Structures, and Generalist Vascular) exams in both English and French.
-Our Cardiac exam is currently only available in English.
+Sonography Canada offers its Core and Generalist (Ob/Gyn, Abdomen/Superficial Structures, and Generalist Vascular) exams in both English and French.
+The Vascular exam is also available in both languages however, our Cardiac exam is currently only available in English.

 For candidates who wish to write the Sonography Canada Exams in English but are non-native English speakers, Sonography Canada recommends a minimum Test of English as a Foreign Language (TOEFL) score of 80 within the last two years.